 “Alfheim?”
 Roman asked, cold dread seeping into his veins.
 With it, the web of veins in his hands began to glow white, slowly spreading up his arms.
 He didn’t even notice.

 Unity wanted Leandros dead, and so did Alfheim and who-knew how many others.
-Protecting Leandros at this point would take Roman’s best trick.
+Protecting Leandros at this point would take more than Roman could do alone.
+But it wouldn’t hurt to bring out his best trick.

 “I don’t think you have to worry,” Thane said.
 “Even my best mercs won’t go near the bounty, not when it means crossing Unity to do it.”

-“Someone tried today,” Roman said, quietly.
-When it came out that Unity didn’t care – and it would come out, sooner or later, more would.
+“Someone tried today.”
+When it came out that Unity didn’t care— and it would come out, sooner or later— more would come.

 Thane raised an eyebrow, then shrugged.
 “If memory serves, Nochdvor’s capable of taking care of himself.”